Yomguithereal/baobab-react/README.md

 ## On root & branches

-In order to keep component definitions detaches from any particular instance of Baobab, tI divided each time the mixins, higher order components etc. into two:
+In order to keep component definitions detached from any particular instance of Baobab, I divided the mixins, higher order components etc. into two:

-* The **Root** aims at passing a baobab tree through the context so that child component (branches) may use it.
-Typically, you'll need to make a root of your app's top level component.
+* The **Root** aims at passing a baobab tree through context so that child component (branches) may use it.
+Typically, your app's top-level component will probably be a root.
-* The **Branches** get their data from the tree they received from the root.
+* The **Branches**, bound to cursors, get their data from the tree given by the root.

-This is necessary so that isomorphism can remain a friendly stroll in the park.
+This is necessary so that isomorphism can remain an enjoyable stroll in the park (you UI would remain a pure function).

 ## Patterns